-Think of this amazing material is one of the earliest ‘plastics’ used by man.
-Made from hardened tree sap, artifacts made with this durable polymer have been found in 3000 year-old Chinese tombs.
+Think of this amazing material — made from hardened tree sap — as one of the earliest “plastics” used by humans.
+Artifacts made with this durable polymer have been found in 3,000-year-old Chinese tombs.

 Raw, liquid lacquer is extracted from trees from the sumac-cashew family (anacardiaceae) found throughout East and Southeast Asia.
-The most well-known is urushi, grown in Japan, China and Korea.
+The best known is urushi, grown in Japan, China, and Korea.
 Urushi is collected by cutting the bark of the tree and scraping off the liquid as it oozes out.
 Afterward, it is subjected to a range of recipes and painstaking application techniques.

-Lacquer starts out very sticky when fresh, and is frequently used as an adhesive.
-It can glue parts together, or be used to stick sparkling gold flakes, iridescent shell, or mirrors into the design.
-Adding lacquer to oil, glue, clay or colored powders can make a putty, so shaping and carving are also options.
-The slide show below shows a series of museum objects in which Asian artists have used lacquer’s special properties to create stunning artworks.
+Lacquer starts out very sticky when fresh and is frequently used as an adhesive.
+It can glue parts together or be used to adhere sparkling gold flakes, iridescent shell, or mirrors into the design.
+Adding lacquer to oil, glue, clay, or colored powders can make a putty, so shaping and carving are also options.
+The slide show below shows a series of objects from the museum collection in which artists have used lacquer’s special properties to create stunning artworks.